-- The amount shown on line 29 of your 2019 Form 40.
-This is the balance you owed for the tax year 2019, and cannot be claimed as paid on your 2020 estimated tax even though you paid it in 2020. - Any overpayment from 2019 that was refunded to you.
+■ The amount shown on line 29 of your 2021 Form 40.
+This is the balance you owed for the tax year 2021. tax even though you paid it in 2022.

-If you and your spouse paid joint estimated tax but are now filing separate Alabama income tax returns, either of you may claim all of the amount paid, or you can each claim a part of it.
+are now filing separate Alabama income tax returns, either of you may claim all of the amount paid, or you can each claim a part of it.
 Please be sure to show both social security numbers on the separate returns.
 If you and your spouse paid separate estimated tax but are now filing a joint income tax return, add the amounts you each paid.

-These instructions also apply if your spouse died during the year.
+These instructions also apply if your spouse died dur-